JanneMattila/azure-policy-evaluator/README.md

 Your policy _might_ not block this time and your inbound rule is successfully created.
 This is exactly what you don't want to happen.

-Above can happen if other one is sending full NSG object:
+Above can happen if another one is sending a full NSG object:

 `Microsoft.Network/networkSecurityGroups`

-and other one is sending just the rule:
+and the other one is sending just the rule:

 `Microsoft.Network/networkSecurityGroups/securityRules`